 General Property and Equipment consists of office and computer equipment, furniture, vehicles, software, assets acquired under capital leases, leasehold improvements and work in process.
-The House capitalizes property and equipment when the acquisition cost equals or exceeds an established threshold and has a useful life of greater than one year.
+The House capitalizes property and equipment when the acquisition cost equals or exceeds an established threshold and has a useful life of two years or more.
 The costs of such items are recognized as assets when acquired.

-Property and equipment are capitalized if the unit acquisition cost is equal to or greater than \$25,000 and the item has a useful life greater than one year with the exception of software.
-Software is capitalized if the unit acquisition cost is equal to or greater than \$10,000 and the item has a useful life greater than one year.
+Property and equipment are capitalized if the unit acquisition cost is equal to or greater than \$25,000 and the item has a useful life of two years or more with the exception of software.
+Software is capitalized if the unit acquisition cost is equal to or greater than \$10,000 and the item has a useful life of two years or more.
 Work in process consists of capitalized costs associated with assets received, but not placed in service as of the end of the fiscal year.
 The change in work in process is due to several projects not placed in service during the fiscal year.